-NOTE: On large subbases/floorplates, shimming is re-
+NOTE: On large subbases/floorplates, shimming is recommended to be at 24" spacing.

 Dry pit vertical pumps are casing mounted on either concrete piers or a casing support.
 To level the casing, shim between the casing feet and the piers.
 If a casing support is used, shim between support feet and foundation.
 Maintain level and position with anchor bolts.
 Do not fully tighten anchor bolts.
 Install a grout dam around the foot and grout shims in place.